|

 Punchers

-A puncher uses a hardened steel pin to pierce hard drives.
+A Puncher uses a hardened steel pin to pierce hard drives.
 When piercing a hard disk drive, the platters, readheads, electric motor and electronics of the hard disk are damaged so that it is no longer accessible.
 A puncher is often used as a

 second step in the hard disk destruction process.
 First a hard disk is erased with a degausser after which it is physically destroyed with a puncher.